 Even more promising is the benefit CBD can have for those experiencing nicotine withdrawal symptoms, which can be so negative that a person will often use nicotine again because they are so desperate for relief.
 There is evidence that higher doses of CBD, which can be found in hemp cigarettes, can enhance the quality and length of sleep, while smaller doses can make concentration and mindfulness easier.
 Additionally, CBD lessens the impact visual triggers and memories have on a smoker.
 In other words, the pleasant associations and social aspects that can make a person recall smoking in a nostalgic manner are weakened, making it easier to abstain from nicotine long-term.

-While there are many cessation methods that can work, CBD cigarettes show promise as an option that won’t exasperate nicotine withdrawal symptoms.
+While there are many cessation methods that can work, CBD cigarettes show promise as an option that won’t worsen nicotine withdrawal symptoms.
 In a recent Merry Jane article, Dr. Michele Ross says that people who inhale CBD by smoking it are 50% less likely to smoke another cigarette.
 Furthermore, Dr. Ross points out CBD can be helpful in activating the body’s dopamine receptors and boosting anandamide.
-What this means is that the “bliss” molecule in the endogenous system is stimulated, creating the euphoric feeling many people feel when they first light a tobacco cigarette.
+What this means is that the “bliss” molecule in the endogenous system is stimulated, creating the euphoric feeling.
+This is what many people feel when they first light a tobacco cigarette.

 When someone inhales nicotine, the effect is felt within the brain in ten seconds.
 Initially, this boosts the dopamine and neurochemical receptors, leading to the happy, relaxed feeling.
 Over time, however, the brain is only able to release dopamine when it receives the nicotine.
-This results in the brain being unable to produce dopamine when the smoker tries to quit, leading to worsened depression, anxiety, irritability and a host of other nasty side effects.
+This results in the brain being unable to produce dopamine when the smoker tries to quit.
+This leads to worsened depression, anxiety, irritability and a host of other nasty side effects.